kiarazhu/Seven-Segment-Display/README.md

 Let's make some digits!

-On my I/O board, I've connected input switches (S0 to S6) to segments 'a' to 'g' respectively (as well as S7 to DP).
+On my I/O board, I've connected seven input switches to segments 'a' to 'g' respectively (as well as a trivial eighth switch to DP).
 We can configure the switches according to the truth table above to display any digit:

 <img width="180" alt="0" src="https://github.com/user-attachments/assets/78065385-211c-47cf-b68f-778a7f9795f1"/>
 <img width="180" alt="1" src="https://github.com/user-attachments/assets/343809f9-c43b-42f5-8770-4f5fb3bae021"/>